Nemo: Heart of Ice is a volume in The League of Extraordinary Gentlemen series, written by Alan Moore and illustrated by Kevin O’Neill.

 These frightful conjurings are brought to life by O’Neil’s wide-eyed angular illustrations.
 The grizzled features of Janni’s henchmen contrasted greatly with the relative youth of the young Captain.
 And once the crew slips into Lovecraftian territory, O’Neil is adept at delivering horrific representations of these classic monsters as well.

-Good pulp-ish fun all round in the grand LOEG tradition.
+Nemo: Heart of Ice is good pulp-ish fun all round in the grand LOEG tradition.
 Not to be missed!